-Her memoir, Were You Close?
-A sister’s quest to know the brother she lost, will be published by Vine Leaves Press in April of 2023.
+Her memoir, Were You Close? a sister’s quest to know the brother she lost, is forthcoming from Vine Leaves Press in April 2023.

-Poems and essays have appeared in Hippocampus Magazine, Ars Medica, Modern Loss, “Beautiful Things” at River Teeth Journal, Sunlight Press, Stone Gathering, The Bark, Entropy Magazine, Lunch Ticket, Shooter Literary Magazine, Farmer-ish, The HerStories Project, and the anthologies, The Pandemic Midlife Crisis: Gen X Women on the Brink and Nothing Divine Dies: A Poetry Anthology About Nature.
+Anne’s poetry and essays have appeared in Hippocampus Magazine, Ars Medica, Modern Loss, “Beautiful Things” at River Teeth Journal, Sunlight Press, Stone Gathering, The Bark, Entropy, Lunch Ticket, The HerStories Project, among other journals, as well as the anthologies, The Pandemic Midlife Crisis: Gen X Women on the Brink and Nothing Divine Dies: A Poetry Anthology About Nature.

 Anne holds an MFA in creative nonfiction from Bay Path University and studied poetry as an undergrad at Hampshire College.
-She grew up in Texas and now lives in Western Massachusetts.
+She grew up in Texas and lives in western Massachusetts.

 You consider yourself something of an expert on a topic you never wanted to study.
 You consider that you have an obligation to others who lose someone, especially a sibling, especially a brother.
 You consider your knowledge, your pain, your survival a potential gift, a helpful tool, something people might want.
 You remind yourself you still have a lot to learn.Having a Dead Sibling is Full of Contradictions, Modern Loss